Rufus Columbus Burleson: Legacy

 June 7 of 1905, four years after Burleson's death, a statue in his image was unveiled.
 Standing about seven feet tall, the statue created by Signor Pompeo Coppini, can still be found in Burleson Quadrangle, which is also named after the past President of Baylor University.
 The $4000.00 statue was purchased by the Baylor Alumni Association and consists of bronze for the sculpture with a base of pink and blue granite on a concrete foundation.
+In 2020, Baylor founded the Commission on Historic Campus representations.
+The Commission's first report uncovered the prejudiced past of Rufus Burleson and included the recommendation to move his statue and rename Burleson Quadrangle to The Quadrangle.
+Burleson's statue was moved from its place of prominence in the summer of 2022.

 Burleson was a second cousin of Edward Burleson, third vice president of the Republic of Texas.